-Nor do the cost estimates take into account the income lost when a parent drops from full-time to part-time employment in order to spend more time with the child, or declines a career promotion to avoid uprooting the child.
-And supporting children may not end after they reach 18 years of age.
-A 1996 survey by Phoenix Home Life Mutual Insurance Company found that 47 percent of parents provide some support for children over 21 years of age.
+And supporting children may not end after they graduate from college.
+A 1996 survey by Phoenix Home Life Mutual Insurance Company found that 47 percent of parents in their 50s provide some support for children over 21 years of age.

 Click photos to see a full-size version.
 Right click and save image to download.